This post may contain affiliate links. Please see my disclosure policy for details.

 There are no roads nearby and it’s not overly crowded after the castle closes so it’s just a peaceful stroll, bliss.
 Best paired with sunset.

 Click here for my Dunstanburgh walking guide

 Ford & Etal Estates

-The Ford & Etal estates are actually made up Ford, Etal and Heatherslaw and once upon a time they were all at war with each other!
+The Ford & Etal estates are actually made up of Ford, Etal, and Heatherslaw.
+Once upon a time, they were all at war with each other!
 Now, it’s just one beautiful hidden countryside gem to visit.

-Ford is famous for its gorgeous Lady Waterford Hall that was painted by the Marchioness of Waterford, Louisa Anne Beresford.
+Ford is famous for its gorgeous Lady Waterford Hall which was painted by the Marchioness of Waterford, Louisa Anne Beresford.
 Louisa painted beautiful pre-Raphaelite biblical murals that we can enjoy admiring today.

 There is so much to this little place and you could easily spend a whole day here!

 Click here for my complete Ford and Etal guide